HigherLevelDev/hldk/README.md

    ```

    This script will:
-   - Check if Node.js is installed
-   - Verify the existence of the server file
    - Install or update npm packages using pnpm
    - Start the HLDK server

 3. Wait for the server to start.
 You should see a message indicating that the server is running.

-4. Once the server is running, you can access the web UI by opening a web browser and navigating to the address displayed in the console (typically http://localhost:3000).
+4. Once the server is running, you can access the web UI by opening a web browser and navigating to: http://localhost:3010

 If you encounter any issues while starting the server, check the console output for error messages.
 Make sure you have completed all the setup steps, including setting your Anthropic API key in the `.env` file and installing the required tools.